dimitraChg/Data-Science-with-Python/Python Tutorial/README.md

 # Python Tutorial

-In this folder you will find some examples of how to create pandas Series and DataFrames in Python.
-In addition you will see how to create some charts with these objects.
-Also, in this section you will see the results of the code.
+In this folder you will find some examples of how to create Series and DataFrames in Python with pandas module.
+In addition you will see how to create some charts from these objects.
+Also, in this section you will see the results of each example.

-This is the output of the Working with pandas Series and DataFrames.py file:
+## This is the output of the Working with pandas Series and DataFrames.py file:

 ![series_output](https://user-images.githubusercontent.com/42813996/45052976-41791180-b091-11e8-9723-ef7935152f02.PNG)